uhkniazi/Schisto_medip/README.md

 object created earlier.
 The sequences from the - (minus) strand are reverse complimented and the dinucleotide frequencies are calculated for the BS-Seq data.
 Similarly the frequencies are calculated for the MeDIP data.
 The proportions are calculated as a multinomial distribution, with Confidence intervals calculated via resampling.
 A random sample is also taken from the genome and the dinucleotide frequencies are calculated for comparisons.
 Data is summarized into bar plots.

+The third part of the script reads the repeats object created earlier (03_medip_overlap_genome.R), and calculates the distribution of the overlaps of these repeat families with medip, bs-seq and the random genomic sample.

 # 03_medip_overlap_genome.R
 The script starts with loading the pooled medip peaks object created earlier using 01_dismiss_to_gff.R, and the features list created